Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Description:
 You summon a devil of danger level 4 or lower.
 The devil is under your control for an hour and is capable of performing verbal commands for that duration.
 After an hour the devil is free to act as it wishes on your plane.
+The devil appears at a point within 30 feet.

 ```